safaris since 1995

 Bwindi Impenetrable Forest is 330 km square, set in south-western Uganda.
 This mountainous region includes lowland forest with rare Afromontane vegetation on the peaks.
 This ancient forest is around 25000 years old – one of the few “refugia” that survived the last ice age.
 Bwindi is home to about 320 gorilla individuals including 4 habituated groups.
 Trekking can be tough here but the success rate is as good as 100%.

-The Virunga Mountains are about 450 km square and is an ecologically homogenous area covering three contiguous National Parks in Uganda, Rwanda and DRC called the Virunga Trinational Conservation Area.
-This combined area has about 386 individuals including 5 habituated groups in Rwanda and 4 habituated groups in DRC.
+The Virunga Mountains are about 450 km square.
+This is an ecologically homogeneous area covering three contiguous National Parks in Uganda, Rwanda and DRC called the Virunga Trinational Conservation Area.
+This combined area has about 386 individuals including 5 habituated groups in Rwanda and now 6 habituated groups in DRC.

-The parks are Mgahinga National Park in Uganda (it looks like this group of gorillas have moved to Rwanda for now), Parc National des Volcans (PNV) in Rwanda and Parc des Virunga in DRC.
+The parks are Mgahinga National Park in Uganda (it looks like this group of gorillas have moved to Rwanda for now), Parc National des Volcans (PNV) in Rwanda and Virunga National Park (Parc des Virunga) in DRC.
 The Virunga Volcano National Park is mainly known by its French name “Parc National des Volcans” or PNV, and is the home of the Rwandan gorillas.

 PNV is where “Gorillas in the Mist” was filmed, the area in which primatologist Dian Fossey carried out all of her research.
 Gorillas are arguably easier to trek in Rwanda, tending to remain lower in the foothills and they’re generally more habituated.

 For lowland gorillas Langoue Bai in Ivindo National Park in Gabon used to be our favoured central African haunt and Loango National Park has been a well tried but marginally successful destination for us.
-Nowadays the best places are Dzanga Sangha Reserve (Central African Republic) and Nouabale Ndoki National Park (Republic of Congo).
+Nowadays the best places are Odzala-Kokoua (Congo-Brazzaville), Dzanga Sangha Reserve (Central African Republic) and Nouabale Ndoki National Park (Congo-Brazzaville).
 The logistics for CAR and Congo can be tricky and costly and so the only way to do these trips sensibly is to join a small group.